Home » Remote Work » What Do I Need to Work Remotely?

 When transitioning from an office environment to working from home, there are several tasks to complete and recommended items to purchase.

 Let’s start with the skills you will need to become a successful remote worker.
-Good communication skills are necessary since you will be communicating with clients or colleagues over video calls, emails, and software like Slack.
+Good communication skills are necessary since you will communicate with clients or colleagues via video calls, emails, and software like Slack.

 Being a good organizer, working on your initiative, and being motivated to complete your work from home will also be needed.